AbbyChen2022/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 # What is Timeboxing?
 Have you heard of it before?
 Will you use it?

 In gist, timeboxing is a time management technique where you allocate a fixed time period to a planned activity.
 You work on the activity during the fixed time period and stop working on it once the time is up - then, you assess whether you've reached your planned goals.
+In timeboxing time periods are called "timeboxes" and may involve larger time periods, covering periods ranging from 15 minutes to several months.
+A timebox always has specific deadlines and goals associated with it, and it may also involve deliverables, a budget, and milestones.

+At the end of the timebox, you declare your work done, no matter what, and then you assess whether you were able to meet your goals, either completely or partially.

+For example, you want to tidy up your office, but don't want to spend an entire afternoon on it.
+So, you allocate half an hour to this task and stop immediately once your 30-minute timebox is up no matter how much you've really managed to clean up.
 I need to learn more about it.
 # On a a 0-5 scale, how confident are you with each of the assignments?
 I give 5 for assigntment 1 Pseudocode and give 3 for my first software project.